Name: Kyren Wilson

 Highest Break: 137 (2011 PTC3)

-Career Highlights: 2013 Shanghai Masters quarter-finalist, World Championship last 32, International Championship last 32, 2009/10 PIOS Event Six Winner, former National Silver Waistcoat Champion, 2008 Rushden Snooker Pro-Am Winner, multiple English Premier and Pro Ticket Tour Event Winner
+Career Highlights: 2013 Shanghai Masters quarter-finalist, 2015 India Open last 16, World Championship last 32, International Championship last 32, 2009/10 PIOS Event Six Winner, former National Silver Waistcoat Champion, 2008 Rushden Snooker Pro-Am Winner, multiple English Premier and Pro Ticket Tour Event Winner

 One of a number of talented youngsters to have been born in 1991, Kyren has progressed well during the last five years as he has gained a significant amount of experience at junior and national level.